-Even the best laid plans can go awry.
-As an engineer, your job is multifaceted and can involve many different types of jobs.
+Even the best-laid plans can go awry.
+And as an engineer, your day-to-day actions can involve many different types of jobs.
 There are engineers who build skyscrapers and museums.
-There are engineers who design machinery and develop new mechanical innovations.
-There are engineers responsible for city layouts and overseeing public events.
-Using technology and science, engineers help solve society’s conundrums and work to make life easier, but mitigating the diverse range of risks can be tough.
-All engineers need insurance, but how do find a comprehensive program designed to meet your specific needs?
+Some design machinery and develop new mechanical innovations.
+And some handle city layouts and oversee public events.
+And mitigating their diverse range of risks can be tough.

-While all businesses have unique risks, the engineering field is a bit more complicated.
-Even within the profession, there are many different types of engineers who work on a vast number of projects.
+While all businesses have their own share of risks, the world of engineering is a bit more complicated.
+Even within the profession, there are a number of different types of engineers who work on all sorts of projects.

-It is important to work with an agent who can help evaluate the risks you face in your specific line of work and identify the types of coverage you need whether you and your crew are doing design and build projects, contracting to defense firms or working in the digital industry.
+It’s important to work with an agent who can both help evaluate your risks and identify the types of coverage you need to protect what you do.

 As an engineer, your professional liability risks are significant.
 It only takes a small mistake or error in judgment to throw off an entire project.
 A safety concern could be introduced by a change of building plans, or a delay by mismanagement and employee turnover.

-"Errors and omissions insurance," or E & O, protects you against legal claims in a wide range of scenarios.
-For example:
+"Errors and omissions insurance," or E & O, protects you against legal claims in a number of scenarios.

 A lawsuit is very expensive and can cause severe financial challenges for your business without the right protection.
 Engineer professional liability insurance covers your legal defense fees.
 If the court rules in the client’s favor, your insurance can also help to pay the settlement or judgment amount.

 You should also be aware of what your coverage limits are and how they work in specific situations.
-For example, if the settlement amount is $2 million but you only have $1 million of liability insurance, you’re responsible for the remaining $1 million.
+If the settlement amount is $2 million but you only have $1 million of liability insurance, you’re responsible for the remaining $1 million.
 Some client contracts will specify a desired amount of insurance.
 You may also want to consider business umbrella insurance for additional liability protection.